Three Minute Thesis

 Questions about 3MT may be directed to:

-Congratulations to the 2021 #utep3MT Finalists & Winners!
+Congratulations to all past & present #utep3MT Finalists & Winners!

 2021 Spring Finalists & Winners: